Charley-Mann/blog.camunda.org/content/post/2019/09/camunda-bpm-7120-alpha4-released.md

 ## Handling Bpmn Error and Escalation in User Tasks

-In case a business error occur during the execution of an External Task, it is possible to raise a [Bpmn Error](https://docs.camunda.org/manual/latest/reference/bpmn20/events/error-events/#business-errors-vs-technical-errors) via the [Java API](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/#reporting-bpmn-error) or [REST API](https://docs.camunda.org/manual/latest/reference/rest/external-task/post-bpmn-error/).
+In case a business error occurs during the execution of an External Task, it is possible to raise a [Bpmn Error](https://docs.camunda.org/manual/latest/reference/bpmn20/events/error-events/#business-errors-vs-technical-errors).
-But have you ever wanted to escalate an user task or indicate a business error for user task?
-Within this alpha you can now report a Bpmn Error or an [Escalation](https://docs.camunda.org/manual/latest/reference/bpmn20/events/escalation-events/) for an user task.
+But have you ever wanted to escalate a User Task, or indicate a business error for a User Task?
+As of this alpha, you can report a Bpmn Error or an [Escalation](https://docs.camunda.org/manual/latest/reference/bpmn20/events/escalation-events/) for a User Task.
-Whenever a business error occur the user can invoke via [Java API](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/user-task/#reporting-bpmn-error) or [REST API](https://docs.camunda.org/manual/latest/reference/rest/task/post-bpmn-error/) a Bpmn Error which will be thrown:
+Whenever a business error occurs, the user can invoke, via [Java API](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/user-task/#reporting-bpmn-error) or [REST API](https://docs.camunda.org/manual/latest/reference/rest/task/post-bpmn-error/), a Bpmn Error to be thrown:
+​
 ```json
 POST /task/aTaskId/bpmnError
 {